Sustainability

 An eye for humanity

-Just as we give our customers a solid (digital) foundation, we give our people a solid base too: fair salaries, real flexibility, and investment in the growth of every team member.
-And yes, everyone says that - we actually do it.
+Just as we give our customers a solid (digital) foundation, we give our people a solid base too: fair salaries, real flexibility, and seriously invest in the growth of every team member.
 We expect a lot of our people (we have to: we host critical infrastructure), but you won't find an Elon Musk walking around here.

 Daily choices